parikhkrish02/OnAlert/README.md

 # OnAlert

-A Competetive Programming contests Notifier in Django.
+A Competitive Programming contests Notifier in Django.